ppy/osu-wiki/news/2024/2024-07-12-osu-catch-world-cup-2024-concludes.md

 The United States have been the "challengers" for years at this point, but were never the favourites to win it all against China and South Korea.
 They were however, always a top 6 contender and more often even 2nd and 3rd.
 With a lot of their core members remaining the same over the years, it is truly a special moment for them to finally become champions, after so many closes finishes.

-We also have an (almost) entirely new podium this year, with Poland making their first appearance up there, along with Argentina who hadn't made top 3 since 2013.
-Both of these teams have had their best run ever this tournament, and thanks to their hard work and dedication, they finally reached the p
+We also have an (almost) entirely new podium this year, with Poland making their first appearance up there, along with Argentina which hasn't made top 3 since 2013.
+Both of these teams have had their best run ever this tournament, and thanks to their hard work and dedication, they finally reached a new peak.

 ## Grand Finals recap